 - 7.5.1 Members of the Medical Staff are encouraged to attend meetings of the Medical Staff and of the Departments. - a.
 Committee attendance: - i.
 MEC: Members of this committee are expected to attend at least two-thirds (2/3rds) of the meetings held.
 Failure to meet the attendance requirement will result in replacement on the committee. - ii.
-Credentials Committee and Multi-Specialty Peer Review Committee meetings: Members of these committees are expected to attend at least fifty percent (50%) of the meetings held.
+Credentials Committee, Bylaws Committee and Multi-Specialty Peer Review Committee meetings: Members of these committees are expected to attend at least fifty percent (50%) of the meetings held.
 Failure to meet the attendance requirement will result in replacement on the committee. - iii.
-All other committees: Attendance is encouraged. - b.
-Special meeting attendance requirements: Whenever there is a reason to believe that a practitioner is not complying with Medical Staff or hospital policies or has deviated from standard clinical or professional practice, the President of the Medical Staff or the applicable Department Chair or Medical Staff committee chair may require the practitioner to confer with him/her or with a standing or ad hoc committee that is considering the matter.
-The practitioner will be given special notice of the meeting at least five (5) days prior to the meeting.
-This notice shall include the date, time, place, issue involved and that the practitioner's appearance is mandatory.
-Failure of the practitioner to appear at any such meeting twice, unless excused by the MEC for an adequate reason, will result in an automatic suspension of the practitioner's membership and privileges.
-In any case, the appearance must occur within 60 days of the MEC's first request.
-Such termination would not give rise to a fair hearing, but would automatically be rescinded if and when the practitioner participates in the previously referenced meeting. - c.
-Nothing in the foregoing paragraph shall preclude the initiation of precautionary restriction or suspension of clinical privileges as outlined in Part II of these bylaws (Investigations, Corrective Action, Hearing and Appeal Plan).
+All other committees: Attendance is encouraged.

-7.6 Participation by the PRESIDENT and the CMO
+7.6 Participation by the Hospital President and the CMO

-The PRESIDENT and the CMO, or their designees, may attend any general, committee, Department or Section meetings of the Medical Staff as an ex-officio member without vote.
+The Hospital President and the CMO, or their designees, may attend any general, committee, Department or Section meetings of the Medical Staff as an ex-officio member without vote.